 On Aug.
 1, 2018, Kinney filed 3 appeals to the Ninth Circuit for those 3 dismissal orders.
-[The Ninth Circuit dismissed all 3 appeals because Kinney was allegedly subject to a Ninth Circuit pre-filing order for new appeals; see Ninth Circuit order in #17-80256 issued Jan.
+[The Ninth Circuit dismissed all 3 appeals because Kinney was allegedly subject to a Ninth Circuit pre-filing order for new appeals, even though these appeals were from Article I US Bankruptcy Court orders, not from Article III US District Court orders; see Ninth Circuit order in #17-80256 issued Jan.
 19, 2018.]

 On Aug.
 7, 2018, Los Angeles County Superior Court Judge Barbara Scheper issued an attorney fee "cost" order against listed-creditor Kinney and in favor of discharged-debtor Clark for \$2,985 [even though 11 U.S.C.
 Sec.
 524(a)(1) voided her order automatically; even though 11 U.S.C.
 Sec.
-524(a)(2) prohibited that motion for fees as filed by listed-unsecured-creditor attorneys Marcus etc; and even though attorneys Marcus etc had never complied with the Mojtahedi case in state court].
+524(a)(2) prohibited the filing of that motion for fees by listed-unsecured-creditor attorneys David Marcus etc; and even though attorneys Marcus etc had never complied with the Goncalves and Mojtahedi cases in state court].

 On Sept.
 13, 2018, Kinney filed a timely request for permission to file an appeal with the COA2 because Kinney was listed as a VL in 2008 and in 2011 (as shown by the Cal.
-Judicial Council's VL "List"); that request became B292864.
+Judicial Council's VL "List"); that request became COA2 #B292864.